xiangp126/CrossLv/README.md

 # mylx_vundle
-my linux programming environment managed by Vundle(for vim plugins) now.
+easily setup my working environment through some small scripts.

+use plugins manager for VIM and TMUX

 # File List
 * confirm/: standard files contained to be restored.